lorencerri/screeps/README.md

 **Known Issues**

-- [ ] Multiple creeps will go towards the same source, despite only one mining spot being available
+- [x] Multiple creeps will go towards the same source, despite only one mining spot being available
-- [ ] Creeps will still leave the deposit structure even if they only partially cleared their inventory
+- [x] Creeps will still leave the deposit structure even if they only partially cleared their inventory
+- [ ] Couriers will flip flop between a container that is slowly refilling (empty -> 50) and one that is full because it's being pulled by the slowly refilling one.
+This can be solved by adding a max amount of couriers that can go to a container based on the amount of energy inside it.

 https://gist.github.com/tedivm/53063e46b58ef80e9df1